 The Registrar may refuse to proceed with a marriage that he or she believes to be a marriage of convenience.
 However, if the marriage ceremony is completed, there is a valid marriage, at least until an order of nullity is made.

 Forced Marriage Offence

 A person commits an offence if they use violence, threats, undue influence or any form of coercion or duress for the purpose of causing another person to enter into a marriage.
 It is also an offence to remove another person from the State with the intention that they will be forced into a ceremony of marriage.

 At common law, an engagement or contact to marry was binding.
 An action for breach of promise could be taken if an engagement was broken.
 The right to take action was abolished in 1981, so the contracts to marry are no longer binding at law.

 The 1981 legislation makes provision in relation to the termination of engagements.
-Where wedding gifts are made to an engaged couple or to either of them, it’s presumed that it was intended to be given to them as joint owners, subject to the condition that it is to be returned to the donor, if the marriage does not take place.
+Where wedding gifts are made to an engaged couple or to either of them, it’s presumed that it was intended to be given to them as joint owners and is subject to the condition that it is to be returned to the donor if the marriage does not take place.

 Gifts between engaged couples, including engagement rings, are presumed to be conditional gifts.
 They should therefore be returned in the event that the engagement is terminated other than by reason of death.
 In this latter circumstance, the gift is presumed to be unconditional.

 Disputes re Engagement

 Third parties may claim compensation for substantial expenditure incurred by them on behalf of an engaged party.
 Where a benefit is given by third party due to the engagement, the court may, on the application of the party, make an order for just and equitable compensation.